oracle-livelabs/oic/opa-for-fusionApps/common/provision-opa/provision.md

-# Provision Oracle Process Automation
+# Provision Process Automation

-> **Note:** This step is required **only** if have have not yet provisioned an Oracle Process Automation instance. **Ignore** this section if you are using a **Oracle Process Automation for Fusion Applications**
+> **Note:** This step is required **only** if have have not yet provisioned an Process Automation instance. **Ignore** this section if you are using a **Oracle Process Automation for Fusion Applications**

 ## Introduction

-This lab walks you through the process of provisioning an instance of Oracle Process Automation, assuming you don't already have one available to you.
+This lab walks you through the process of provisioning an instance of Process Automation, assuming you don't already have one available to you.
 If you do, you can skip this lab and move on to the next one.

 Estimated Time: 10 minutes

 ### Objectives

 In this lab, you will:
-* Provision Oracle Process Automation Instance
+* Provision Process Automation Instance

 ### Prerequisites

-This lab assumes you have:
 * This lab requires completion of the Get Started section in the Contents menu on the left.

 ### Background

-If you just created a new Cloud account following the instructions in Getting Started, you must wait up to 30 minutes before you attempt to create an instance of Oracle Process Automation.
+If you just created a new Cloud account following the instructions in Getting Started, you must wait up to 30 minutes before you attempt to create an instance of Process Automation.
 (It could take anywhere between 10 and 30 minutes for a new user account to be fully provisioned) If you already have a Cloud account, you don't need to wait.
 Either way, make sure you've signed in to the Oracle Cloud as an Oracle Identity Cloud Service user before proceeding.

 ## Task 1: Create Compartment